Updated on May 13, 2019

 - Depending on the severity of the injury, potential benefits for housekeeping and home maintenance expenses.

-What this means is that an Ontario motorist has recourse to their own policy of insurance to cover these types of expenses following an accident outside of Ontario, irrespective of who is at fault for the accident.
+The effect is that Ontario motorists have recourse through their own policy to cover these types of expenses following out of province motor vehicle accidents, irrespective of who is at fault for the accident.
 In certain cases, if the Ontario motorist has purchased the “optional” enhanced accident benefit coverage, more funds may be available under this accident benefit coverage.

 The second major protection contained in all Ontario motor vehicle policies is the “Uninsured Automobile Coverage”.
-This coverage protects the injured Ontario motorist, up to the limits of their own insurance policy liability coverage, in the event that the accident is caused by a motorist without any insurance.
+This protects the injured Ontario motorist, up to the limits of their own insurance policy liability coverage, in the event that out of province motor vehicle accidents are caused by a motorist without any insurance.

-The final protection which is often included in Ontario motor vehicle policies (the premium is very low and is therefore included in most policies) is the Family Protection Endorsement.
-This coverage provides the insured Ontario motorist and certain family members who may be injured in an accident outside of Ontario, with coverage up to their own liability insurance limits, in the event that the driver causing the accident does not have sufficient insurance to cover the claims of the injured Ontario motorist or their injured family members.
+Finally, protection for loved ones is often included in Ontario motor vehicle policies through the Family Protection Endorsement (the premium is very low and is therefore included in most policies).
+This endorsement provides certain family members who may be injured in an accident, with coverage up to their own liability insurance limits, in the event that the driver causing the accident does not have sufficient insurance to cover the claims of the injured Ontario motorist or their injured family members.

-It is therefore readily apparent why it is important to have sufficient liability coverage on your own car, not only to protect yourself against claims of others who may be injured through an accident you cause, but also to protect yourself, should you become injured through the negligence of a driver who has insufficient or no insurance coverage to cover your claims.
+You should ensure that you have sufficient liability coverage on your own car, not only to protect yourself against claims of others who may be injured through an accident you cause, but also to protect yourself and your family, should you become injured through the negligence of a driver who has insufficient or no insurance coverage to cover your claims.

-If you have a valid comprehensive motor vehicle policy on your Ontario motor vehicle, with sufficient insurance limits, you can drive anywhere in Canada or the USA with confidence that there will be some degree of insurance to cover your injuries, should you become involved in an accident outside of Ontario.
+The good news is that if you have a valid comprehensive motor vehicle policy on your Ontario motor vehicle, with sufficient insurance limits, you can drive anywhere in Canada or the USA with confidence that there will be some degree of insurance to cover your injuries, should you become involved in out of province motor vehicle accidents.